USV Local Schools

 * Suspension of Driving Privileges: pursuant to Board Policy, if a student of compulsory school age has been absent without legitimate excuse for more than ten consecutive school days or for at least fifteen total school days, the student’s parent or guardian will be notified in writing that the student’s temporary instruction permit or driver's license may be suspended or that the opportunity to obtain such a permit or license will be denied.

-All sign in / out policies apply CCP students.
+All sign in / out policies apply to college credit plus and work release students.

 Parental excuses for absences shall not exceed four

-family trips are unavoidable, the school should be notified in advance to avoid
+family trips are unavoidable, the school should be notified in advance.
+To

 SIGN IN/SIGN OUT SHEET